Classical vs. quantum

 If we increase the number of slits to three the probability is as follows

-From our previous discussion we can identify the components easily.
+From our previous discussion, we can identify the components easily.
 The first three correspond to the probabilities behind three single slits A, B, and C. The last three describe the interference of the wave going through all possible combinations of double slits: AB, AC, and BC.
 Interestingly, the wave goes never through three slits at the same time, only through one and two according to Born.
-This does not change when you increase the number of slit; the maximum number of slits contributing to one term is two.
+This does not change when you increase the number of slits; the maximum number of slits contributing to one term is two.
 However, must this be true?
 The only method to find that out is an experiment.

 How it’s done

-To test this rule we recorded the pattern behind a triple slit and compare to the signal from all possible single and double slits which contribute to the pattern.
+To test this rule we recorded the pattern behind a triple slit and compare it to the signal from all possible single and double slits which contribute to the pattern.
 Essentially, we tried to measure all the terms of equation 3 individually.
 In Figure 2 you can see the mask that is needed for such a test.

 However, we simplified things a little.
 The signal through all three single slits should look identical.
 The only difference is that the patterns will be displaced by 100 nm.
 However, we cannot resolve such a small shift.
 Hence, we measured only one.
 The same is true for the combination of double slits AB and BC, where the spacing between the slits is identical.
 This means that the minimum set to conduct the test is the triple slit and those in the red rectangle.
 You just have to multiply the intensity of the single slit by 3 and the intensity of the BC slit by 2 to account for the masks A, B, and AB.